-We are in a recession, companies are declaring losses, laying off staff, government getting less revenue, what is your prognosis?
+We are in a recession, companies are declaring losses, laying off staff, mment getting less revenue, what is your prognosis?
 What should the CBN do now?

-Very simple.
+A: Very simple.
 We need to operate a liberalised FX market.
 Hope you got that - operate a liberalised market.
 We must live the liberalised FX philosophy.
-CBN was acclaimed over the firstclass FX Framework (the Revised Guidelines).
+CBN was acclaimed over the first-class FX Framework (the Revised Guidelines).
 This Framework is not compatible with a control mind-set.
 A major paradigm shift is urgently required.
 We need understanding of how the FX market and financial markets work.
 The FX market appears basic but it is the nerve center of the economy.
 We can no longer continue to toy with the FX market and the economy.
-This market has been unnecessarily garroted for 19 months now and the CBN must, as a matter of urgency, do four broad things: 1.
+This market has been unnecessarily garroted for nineteen (19) months now and the CBN must, as a matter of urgency, do four (4) broad things: 1.
 Promote a liquidity enhancing market structure; 2.
-Institute market-friendly policies; 3.
-Promote a menu of hedging products; and 4.
+Institute market-friendly cies; 3.
+Promote menu of hedging products; and 4.
 Maintain a capital market-driven economic development agenda.
 These are the solutions to the pervasive devaluation risk.